This is the story of a boy who was born in his grandmother's restaurant, literally.

 I was in love with the location, the house, the idea behind it all.

 Andrea's parents were also there.
 His mother greeted us with a warm, heartfelt hug.
-His dad was a little more formal with a handshake made my friend Fabio, and I feel very welcomed.
+His dad was a little more formal with a handshake, but still they all made my friend Fabio, and I feel very welcomed.
 The food was also delicious.
 Everything was homemade from scratch, by Andrea and his mother.

 I enjoyed being there so much that I organized for a few friends and me to go back last weekend.